KnowageLabs/Knowage-Documentation/functionalities-guide/Network/ka_dev_network.rst

          </drill>
          </NET>

-In the following we explain shortly the meaning of the :numref:`templatestructnetwork`.
+In the following we explain shortly the meaning of the cobe above.

 The **NETWOK_DEFINITION** contains the definition of the network: nodes, edges, shapes, colours It has two children: